adiwg/mdBook/mdtranslator/entityattribute.md

 __attributeDefinition:__ *string* (required) - a succinct but comprehensive definition for the attribute

 __dataType:__ *string* - the datatype for the attribute.
 Names for datatypes vary widely by database management system.
-Use the datatype name associated with the database system that implemented the entity.
-E.g. 'integer', 'boolean', 'decimal(8,5)', 'varchar(200)'
+Use the datatype name associated with the database system that implemented the entity (e.g., 'integer', 'boolean', 'decimal(8,5)', 'varchar(200)').

 __allowNull:__ *boolean* - indicates whether null values are allowed for the attribute

-__unitOfMeasure:__ *string* - a unit-of-measure for the attribute.
-E.g. 'meters', 'atmospheres', 'liters'
+__unitOfMeasure:__ *string* - a unit-of-measure for the attribute (e.g., 'meters', 'atmospheres', 'liters').

 __domainId:__ *string* - provides the domain ID for the [dictionaryDomain](../mdtranslator/dictionaryDomain.md) containing the list of permissable values for this attribute